antvis/G6/docs/manual/middle/elements/shape-keyshape.en.md

 ## Graphics Shape

-Graphics Shape (hereinafter referred to as Shape) in G6 is the shape of items (nodes/edges), it can be a circle, a rect, path, and so on. **A node or an edge is made up of one or several Shapes.
+Graphics Shape (hereinafter referred to as Shape) in G6 is the shape of items (nodes/edges/combos), it can be a circle, a rect, path, and so on. **A node / edge / combo is made up of one or several Shapes.
 The configurations on a node, an edge, or a label will be writed onto corresponding graphics Shape.**

 In the figure(Left) below, there is a node with a circle Shape; (Center) a node with a circle Shape and a text Shape; (right) a node with a text Shape and 5 circle Shapes including the main circle and four anchor points.
 Each node or edge has only one keyShape.
 The keyShape of each nodes in the figure below is the green circle. [keyShape](#keyshape) is the Shape that responses interactions and [State](/en/docs/manual/middle/states/state) changing. <br /><img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*OcaaTIIu_4cAAAAAAAAAAABkARQnAQ' width=50/>     <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*r5M0Sowd1R8AAAAAAAAAAABkARQnAQ' width=50/>      <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*pHoETad75CIAAAAAAAAAAABkARQnAQ' width=50/>

 > (Left) A node with one circle Shape, the keyShape is the circle.
 (Center) A node with a text Shape and the circle Shape, the keyShape is the circle.
 (Right) A node with a text Shape and five circle Shapes including the main circle and four anchors, the keyShape is the green circle.

-G6 designs abundant built-in nodes and edges by combing different Shapes.
+G6 designs abundant built-in nodes / edges / combos by combing different Shapes.
 Built-in nodes includes 'circle', 'rect', 'ellipse', ...(Refer to [Built-in Nodes](/en/docs/manual/middle/elements/nodes/defaultNode)); Built-in edges includes 'line', 'polyline', 'cubic', ...
-(Refer to [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge)).
+(Refer to [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge)); Built-in combos includes 'circle', 'rect' (Refer to [Built-in Combos](/en/docs/manual/middle/elements/combos/defaultCombo)).

-Besides, G6 allows users to define their own types of item by register a custom node or an custom edge.
-Refer to [Custom Node](/en/docs/manual/advanced/custom-node) and [Custom Edge](/en/docs/manual/advanced/custom-edge).
+Besides, G6 allows users to define their own types of item by register a custom node / edge / combo.
+Refer to [Custom Node](/en/docs/manual/advanced/custom-node), [Custom Edge](/en/docs/manual/advanced/custom-edge), and [Custom Combo](/en/docs/manual/advanced/custom-combo).

 ## KeyShape